Knock Out (kickboxing)

-Knock Out is a Japanese martial arts promotion and brand established in 2016 by the Bushido Road subsidiary Kixroad.
+Knock Out (stylized as KNOCK OUT) is a Japanese martial arts promotion and brand established in 2016 by the Bushido Road subsidiary Kixroad.
 It is currently run by Def Fellow.

 In 2019, the promotion established two different rulesets.
 The Knock Out-Red ruleset allowed elbow strikes, sweeps and throws.
 The Knock Out-Black ruleset followed the traditional K-1 ruleset, which allowed kicks and strikes with fists or knees, while extended clinching, elbow strikes and throws of any kind were prohibited.

 Current champions

 History

 On September 14, 2016, Bushido Road announced the establishment of a new kickboxing promotion called Knock Out.
 The promotion was founded jointly by Riki Onodera and Road Fight, and initially partnered with another kickboxing promotion "NO KICK NO LIFE".

 KNOCK OUT held their first event, called "Knock Out vol.0", at the Tokyo Dome City Hall on December 5, 2016.
 It was headlined by a muay thai bout between Sirimongkol PKsaenchaimuaythaigym and the Rajadamnern 135 lbs champion Genji Umeno.
 Tenshin Nasukawa faced the two-weight Lumpinee champion Wanchalong PK.Saenchai in the co-headliner.
 A half hour segment of the event was later broadcast by Tokyo MX on December 31, 2016.
 The event was fully broadcast on January 1, 2017.

 Riki Onodera retired from the position of producer on April 29, 2019.
 On May 20, 2019, it was announced that he would be replaced by Genki Yamaguchi.
 On the same day, Knock Out announced that they had entered into a partnership agreement with Rebels, another kickboxing and muay thai promotion.

 On June 15, 2020, Bushido Road sold Knock Out ownership rights to Def Fellow, the operating company of Rebels.

 At a press conference held on September 28, 2020, producer Genki Yamaguchi announced his retirement.
 Former K-1 producer and Good Loser president Mitsuru Miyata was announced as his replacement.

 On December 18, 2020, Def Fellow announced they would merge Rebels into the Knock Out brand.
 The merger occurred in March 2021.